Henrietta Cassin Munchow

 When Henrietta came to Connecticut in that Summer of 1911 it is unlikely she lived at the old farm.
 As she did in Selma she may have stayed in a Hartford hotel or rented quarters in a house.
 Hans office was in Hartford and the railroad provided convenient travel back and forth to Vernon.

 Hans convinced Henrietta to finance his transformation of the old Valley Fall farm into a modern, European style gentleman's farm.
 As a January 1912 piece in the Hartford Courant said, "he has his barns completed and equipped with modern conveniences, running water and steam heat.
 In the spring he plans to build a new house and lay out the grounds, including a new road to his buildings from the highway."
-The house was a bungalow on Bolton Road he named ‘The Alabama' for Henrietta.
-It's unclear how much time she spent in the bungalow or what became of the building when the Beaches bought the property.
+The house was not new, but a converted tenant house on Bolton Road he named ‘The Alabama' for Henrietta.
+It's unclear how much time she spent in the bungalow.
+When the Beaches bought the property they used it for guests while building their summer house and later for employees.

 It only took a year for things to began to sour for Henrietta.
 As an experienced business women she must have paid close attention to Hans' lavish expenses and the money he borrowed for the property.
 She may also have become aware of his affair with his young Rockville stenographer, for in April of 1912 she had Hans transfer most of the Valley Falls property to her, which would protect some of her investment.
 In June they took two additional mortgages on the property for $2,600 and $1,800.